 2) Whisk together the dry ingredientsIn a medium mixing bowl whisk together the bread flour, whole wheat flour and salt.

-3) Form the doughAdd the water mixture and olive oil and stir with a large spoon until the dough comes together into a sticky ball.
+3) Form the doughAdd the water mixture and vegetable oil and stir with a large spoon until the dough comes together into a sticky ball.

 4) Mix the dough